 On the other hand, Euclid's concern was not written expression as such.
 Writing supplies are like house-building supplies.
-Even if Euclid had as much scratch paper (or papyrus) to work with as we do, he could not easily have distributed a copy of his lectures to everybody who attended.
-I think of Phaedrus, in the eponymous dialogue of Plato, borrowing the text of a speech of Lysias, not so that he can copy it, but so that he can memorize it [65, 228b, p.
+Even if Euclid had as much scratch paper (or papyrus) to write on as we do, he could not easily have distributed a copy of his lectures to everybody who attended.
+I think of Phaedrus, in the eponymous dialogue of Plato, borrowing the text of a speech of Lysias, not so that he can copy it, but so that he can memorize it [67, 228b, p.
 417].
-Evidently Euclid wrote things out, and that is why we have his work; but his aim was not to come up with correct written expressions as such.
-See however $\S{3.10}$ .
+Evidently Euclid wrote things out, and that is why we have his work; but his aim was not to come up with good written expressions as such.
+See however §3.10.